recaptime-dev/verify/.github/ISSUE_TEMPLATE/verify-an-content-creator--contributors-only-.md

 ---
 name: Verify an content creator [CONTRIBUTORS ONLY]
 about: Submit an request to verify an creator using this form for contributors.
+Ensure that the creator exists online with atleast one social link/website.
-title: ''
+title: "[@community/verify-creator] Request to verify Creator Name Here"
-labels: ''
+labels: enhancement
 assignees: ThePinsTeam

 ---